This post may contain affiliate links. Please read my disclosure policy.

 Then I remembered how much fun we had the last time we went to the fancy fondue restaurant for my birthday.
 We all gathered around the table, loading up our skewer-things with meats and veggies, and chatted the night away while our food cooked before our very eyes.
 No one squirmed to get up because their food was still cooking as we ate.
 Plus it's just plain fun to cook your own food as a kid, and I don't know any kid who doesn't love dipping things in sauces.

-Making fondue sounded awesome but on a regular night at home, we'd still struggle for topics to talk about.
+Making fondue sounded awesome but on a regular night at home, but we'd still struggle with topics to talk about.

-So I set to work on a Paleo broth fondue dinner recipe that would make our mealtime fun and used those questions, and….
+So I set to work on a Paleo broth fondue dinner recipe that would make our mealtime fun, used what she gave me, and….

 It was a blast.
 The kids loved it.
 My husband and I loved it.
 We ate delicious food and had fun cooking it.
 We talked.
 We laughed.
 We cried (ok, we didn't really cry.
 I just squirted myself in the eye with a lime, which made me tear up a little)

 The following links are affiliate links, which mean I get compensation if you buy through them.
-Though sometimes, I can you get a discount, like the one below!
+Though sometimes, I can you get a discount, like the Kettle & Fire one below!
+I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 And as for the fondue?
 It's a meal we are sure to have again and again.
 It's honestly one of the easiest meals we make too.